oz123/pypette/README.md

-PyPette - A drop of WSGI
+youPyPette - A drop of WSGI
 ========================

 PyPette is a nano WSGI framework inspired by itty and bottle.py.